Scarecrow (2002 film)

-Distribution

 Scarecrow was coupled with the second film as Scarecrow/Scarecrow Slayer on 28 December 2004.

 Plot

 Three youths gather in a cornfield to tell each other scary stories.
 One of them, Mitch, tells a tale about a boy named Lester Dwervick.
 Lester is a social outcast whose teacher demeans him for his living in a trailer park with his frequent drunken mother who often brings home drunks from the local bar.
 Lester is also constantly picked on and harassed by the student body at Emerald Grove High School.
 The only one who doesn't torment Lester is Judy Patterson, the local sheriff's daughter.
 Lester shows a drawing he made to Stephanie for choosing him to be her science partner and asks her to go to the prom with him, however his affection is met with scoff and ridicule.
 Lester trudges his way home to find his mother passed out from drinking.
 Since he has nobody to confide in and in order to give himself hope for the future Lester often draws pictures of birds.

 Later Lester goes to The French Bulldog, the local fast food joint where he works.
 There, he is met with his usual torment.
 Judy stands up for him, but unfortunately when she brings it to the attention of Lester's boss, this only results in her getting thrown out.

 Being driven home, Judy voices her frustration of her friend, Morgan's, attitude toward Lester, and angrily decides to walk the rest of the way.
 Later, Lester thanks Judy for standing up for him.
 That night he draws a bird of paradise as a form of repayment.
 Morgan persuades Judy to come to a party, while Lester is at home being harassed by his mother's newest boyfriend.
-The drunk is dismissive about Lester's artwork and breaks the frame of the picture he made for Judy.
 Frustrated and angry, Lester goes to the party to meet Judy again where he sees one of his bullies drunkenly kiss her.
 Judy sees Lester, who runs away in grief.

-Knowing there's nothing left for him anymore, the pressure of it all finally mounts and Lester unleashes all the rage, hate and anger at his mother's boyfriend.
-The drunk seizes Lester by the throat and forces him into the cornfields outside his home where he viciously strangles him to death then hangs him, making it look like a suicide, leaving his corpse near a scarecrow.
-Time passes, and even in death Lester's unpopularity continues as, apart from his mother, no one mourns or misses him.
+Lester unleashes all his rage at his mother's boyfriend.
+The drunk seizes Lester by the throat and forces him into the cornfields outside his home where he strangles him to death then hangs him, making it look like a suicide, leaving his corpse near a scarecrow.
+No one mourns him, except his mother.